 - Current membership in the ANA

-- Physician-scientist neurology faculty members early in their careers (MD or MD, PhD)
+- Physician-scientist neurology faculty members early in their careers (MD, PhD, MD/PhD)

-- Actively working in field of academic neurology or neuroscience
+- Actively working in the field of academic neurology or neuroscience

 - Previous awardees

 - Commemorative Plaque